CompuTec/computec-docs/appengine_versioned_docs/version-2.0/administrators-guide/installation.md

 # Installation

-This guide will walk you through the installation process for CompuTec ProcessForce AppEngine, ensuring a smooth setup and proper configuration.
+This guide will walk you through the installation process for CompuTec AppEngine, ensuring a smooth setup and proper configuration.
 Follow the steps below to get started.

 ---

-1. Run the installation file (CompuTec ProcessForce AppEngine) from the [Download](../../version-2.0/releases/plugins/processforce/download.md) section and click "Install" in the opened installation Wizard.
+1. Run the installation file (CompuTec AppEngine) from the [Download](../../version-2.0/releases/plugins/processforce/download.md) section and click "Install" in the opened installation Wizard.
 2. Click "Close" after getting Installation Successfully Completed.
 3. The new service should now be running: